 More often than not, a Bostalian would inherit the Boston Terrier’s colors.
 But it’s not unheard of for them to develop Iggy’s colors too.

 Bostalians often have very gentle temperaments which can be credited to both parents.
 A Boston Terrier is a very loving dog and can live happily and comfortably in a home with any family type and young children.
 They are also very friendly to strangers and other dogs but should still be supervised around unfamiliar people to be safe.

-Boston Terriers do require high amounts of attention and have a tendency to develop separation anxiety.
-If left alone for too long they may demonstrate some destructive behaviors to help soothe their nerves.
+Boston Terriers do require high amounts of attention and tend to develop separation anxiety.
+If left alone for too long, they may demonstrate destructive behaviors to help soothe their nerves.

 Typically, they will chew on your furniture so it might be a good idea to crate-train them so you can leave the house without worry.
 This will also give your dog a safer, less overwhelming place to stay.